 Who Can Escape Rostermania?

 Throughout the last month, teams have made drastic changes – some expected, some completely out of the left field.
-On the 28th of August, OpTic’s FormaL announced his retirement from competitive Call of Duty after eleven years in the industry.
+On the 28th of August, OpTic’s FormaL announced his retirement from Call of Duty after eleven years in the industry.
 He’s a world champion, and one of the winningest players in COD history, but he has admitted that he’s losing his competitive fire.

 Elsewhere, both Vivid and Crimsix were dropped from Dallas Empire, the latter being a considerable shock.
 If you’re into Call of Duty esports, you’ll recognise that Crimsix is one of the best COD players of all time – and the biggest earner.
 As he moves into the role of a free agent, it’s anyone’s guess where he’ll end up.